SashaSaran/JustEatTest_BMO/technical questions.md

 `have you ever had to do this?`No I have not done this before.

 # 4.
-`How would you improve hte cusomer experience of the JUST EAT website?`
+`How would you improve the customer experience of the JUST EAT website?`

-I would allow the user to input other values other than the postal code.
+I would allow the user to input other values other than the postal code:
 * Street number
 * Interesction
 * ect.